India's newest banks plot divergent growth strategies

-Mumbai-based infrastructure lender IDFC and Bandhan, a Kolkata-based specialist in small-value loans, on Wednesday beat larger Indian corporate houses to win licences to set up India’s first new banks in a decade, meaning they can expand into a broader range of banking areas such as deposits.
+Mumbai-based infrastructure lender IDFC (IDFC.NS) and Bandhan, a Kolkata-based specialist in small-value loans, on Wednesday beat larger Indian corporate houses to win licenses to set up India’s first new banks in a decade, meaning they can expand into a broader range of banking areas such as deposits.

 IDFC plans to expand to offer a number of services, while unlisted Bandhan said it would continue to target a rural population that is often new to banking.